 Does this course satisfy Math/Science Upper-division elective requirement?

 Below is a list of courses that are appropriate for EE and CMPE students as UD Math/science electives.
-Note that Ph 319 Semiconductor Physics for Engineering Students is offered especially for our students and provides a much needed in-depth examination of semiconductors.
-There are too many courses to list them all in here so this is a short list of courses that have recently been used by our students.
-If you don’t see a course on this list you need to ask ECE Advisor to approve it.
+Note that PH 319 Semiconductor Physics for Engineering Students is offered especially for our students and provides a much-needed in-depth examination of semiconductors.
+There are too many courses to list them all so this is a short list of courses that have been used recently by our students.
+If you select a course not on this list you must ask approval from the ECE Advisor.

 CH 334+337, 335+338.
 For any 4xx CH courses contact ECE adviser.

 I would like to take a graduate only level course (500/600) and use it as a senior elective - can I do this?

 - To get a head-start on their graduate studies

 - To substitute this course for one of the ECE senior electives.

 In either case you must get prior approval from the UG advisor.
 For use of the course as one of the ECE senior electives, you must additionally complete a “Request to use Graduate Courses for Undergraduate Degree” form and submit it to the UG Coordinator.
 If you take this course while an undergraduate and have not obtained a BS degree yet, you will pay undergraduate tuition.

 I have done all the material that is covered in course xyz - can I take it by exam?